nikkim97/Transit/README.md

 ## Problem Statement

-I should be able to add a new train line:
+To add a new train line:

 ```
 API Request Example: